-Therefore the short-term measure which will most effectively fund and work towards closing the operating deficit, can only come from a further uplift in rating income to make up the Shire's budget deficiency.
+Therefore the short-term measure, in addition to seeking greater external funding sources, which most effectively closes the Shire's operating deficit, comes from a further uplift in rating income to make up the Shire's current budget deficiency and future long term sustainability.

-Council has considered its forecast required rates yield after reviewing all revenue sources, expenditure and continued efficiency measures, as part of its budget deliberations.
-The table below details the total intended yield to be derived from each differential category as
+Having considered the forecast rates yield required after reviewing all revenue sources, expenditure and continued efficiency measures, as part of its budget deliberations.
+The table below details the total intended yield to be derived from each differential category as proposed: